 Income-eligible residential housing entities are eligible to subscribe as an anchor tenant of a Community Solar project where the building owner/manager commits to passing along the value of at least 50% of the energy savings to tenants in tangible ways.
-Because the net metering bill credit for such subscribers will be supply-only, costs/savings will be based on that net metering value.
+Because the net metering bill credit for such subscribers will be supply-only, the utility Price to Compare (PTC), costs/savings will be based on that net metering value.
 Options for passing benefits to residents include: